 At the beginning of this century, a young German poet returned from a journey to Russia, where he had immersed himself in the spirituality he discovered there.
 He “received” a series of poems about which he did not speak for a long time – he considered them sacred, and different from anything else he ever had done and ever would do again.
 This poet saw the coming darkness of the century, and saw the struggle we would have in our relationship to the divine.
 The poet was Rainer Maria Rilke, and these love poems to God make up his Book of Hours.

-Rainer Maria Rilke (1875–1926) is one of the greatest lyric German poets.
-Born in Prague, he published his first book of poems, Leben und Lieber, at age nineteen.
-He met Lou Salomé, the talented and spirited daughter of a Russian… More about Rainer Maria Rilke
+Rainer Maria Rilke (1875–1926) was one of the greatest lyric German-language poets.
+Born in Prague, he published his first book of poems, Leben und Lieber, at age 19.
+In 1897 he met Lou Andreas-Salomé, the talented and spirited daughter of a Russian army… More about Rainer Maria Rilke